Quuxplusone/Advent/adventure-family-tree/field-guide.md

     READ SIGN: _‘DWARFACELL’ LAMP RE-CHARGING STATION: Insert coin and wait for instructions._
     There is a non-treasure _coin_.

+- LONG0501 (LONG0751, MCDO0551): As in WOOD0350.
-- LONG0501 (MCDO0551): The _lead slugs_ from the gnome's phone booth can also be used
-    in the vending machine.
+    The _lead slugs_ from the gnome's phone booth can also be used in the vending machine.

-- WOOD0350 (LONG0501, PLAT0550, etc): _There is a massive vending machine here.
+- WOOD0350 (PLAT0550, etc): _There is a massive vending machine here.
 The instructions on it read:
     "Drop coins here to receive fresh batteries."_

 ## Wizards

+- GIBI0375: In the expanded endgame, you are made an Apprentice or Journeyman Wizard.
+    _As you release the hat, a cloud of sandalwood-scented smoke appears, out of which steps the Grandmaster of the Colossal Cave Lodge 437 of the Wizard's Guild [...]
+"Congratulations, young Adventurer.
+By your ordeals in the Cave you have proven yourself worthy of admission to the rank of Journeyman Wizard in the Wizard's Guild."
+He places the gold Wizard's Hat on your head,_ and so on.

 - LUPI0440 (ARNA0660, ARNA0770): The "wizard's cellar" setpiece.
 There is a _circular cellar_
     where you must drop any item in order to be evicted by the wizard.